gin0115/pinkcrab_function_constructors/README.md

 ]
 ```

 > You can use `composeTypeSafe()` if you want to pass the return of each callable through a validator before being passed to the next.
-If the validator fails, the rest fo the chain will be skipped and null will be returned.
+If the validator fails, the rest of the chain will be skipped and null will be returned.

+*****

 ### Working with Records